 Among the reasons why Freemasonry has aroused so much speculation is the way it is organized, which is quite complicated at first sight.
-There are degrees, rites, lodges, and a whole fabric that does not seem accessible from the outside.
+There are degrees, rites, lodges, and a whole fabric that does not seem accessible outside.

 Read also: Priory of Sion.
 Hoax or Secret Society?